lsst-dm/dm_dev_guide/python/testing.rst

 This page provides technical guidance to developers writing unit tests for DM's Python code base.
 See :doc:`/coding/unit-test-policy` for an overview of LSST Stack testing.
-LSST tests should be written using the `unittest` framework, with default test discovery, and should support being run using the `pytest`_ test runner as well as from the command line.
+LSST tests must support being run using the `pytest`_ test runner and may use its features.
+They can be, and traditionally have been, written using the `unittest` framework, with default test discovery.
+The use of this framework is described below.
 If you want to jump straight to a full example of the standard LSST Python testing boilerplate without reading the background, read the :ref:`section on memory testing <py-test-mem>` later in this document.

 .. _SQR-012: http://sqr-012.lsst.io